iishiishii/neurodesk_paper/README.md

 #### Upload data

-Once you have accessed the Neurodesk instance, you will need to upload the downloaded data files to the `neurodesktop-storage`.
+Once you have accessed the Neurodesk instance, you will need to upload the downloaded data files to the `/home/jovyan/neurodesktop-storage` directory.
 This is necessary so that the code can access the data and use it to generate the figures in the paper.

 #### Build the paper